sudheernaidu53/Machine-learning-Deep-learning-projects/README.md

 >### [Trapped Knight](https://github.com/sudheernaidu53/Machine-learning-Deep-learning-projects/tree/master/The%20trapped%20knight)
 >> - Ever wondered what happens to different chess pieces if there is infinite/finite board and it is numbered it in someway, and you want to move your chess piece that it keeps moving to unseen squares and are numbered smallest possible, here I tried to implement this problem with knight and the pattern of numbers on chess board are increasing outwards spirally.
 >> - Got the inspiration to write this from this [numberphile video](https://www.youtube.com/watch?v=RGQe8waGJ4w), and it's beautiful
->>*Find the images of the patterns the knight follow [here](https://github.com/sudheernaidu53/Machine-learning-Deep-learning-projects/tree/master/The%20trapped%20knight/images)*
+>> - *Find the images of the patterns the knight follow [here](https://github.com/sudheernaidu53/Machine-learning-Deep-learning-projects/tree/master/The%20trapped%20knight/images)*
-here is how the names and titles of the images are given
-**length** : number after 'length_' is number of squares in a row or column of the chessboard
+here is how the names and titles are given to images **length** : number after 'length_' is number of squares in a row or column of the chessboard
 **pattern** : two numbers seperated by space after 'pattern_' is the pattern which the knight is following while moving
 **infi/small board** : 'infi board' conveys that the knight is trapped because all possible moves have been visited where as 'small board' conveys that the knight is trapped because the board is small/constrained and could have moved even more if the board was big